fernandoduro/flashcardpro/README.md

 ---

 **1. Unzip the Project & Navigate**
-Unzip the submitted `flashcard-pro.zip` file and open a terminal in the project's root directory.
+Unzip the submitted `flashcardpro.zip` file and open a terminal in the project's root directory.

 **2. Prepare the Environment File**
 ```powershell